 There’s no age limit to get a Tuition Fee Loan.

 Your previous study

 You can usually only get student finance for your first higher education course, even if you funded your previous course yourself.

 If you changed course or are repeating a year

-You can work out how much you’ll get by taking the number of years of the course you’re applying for and adding one year, then taking away the number of years you studied for.
+You can work out whether you’ll get funding by taking the number of years of the course you’re applying for and adding one year, then taking away the number of years you studied for.

 If you do not have enough years of funding to cover your course, you’ll need to pay for the extra years yourself before you can get any student finance.

 You might be able to get an extra year of funding if you had to leave your previous course because of compelling personal reasons, like illness or bereavement.
 You’ll need to send us evidence of this.

 You cannot usually get student finance for another degree.
 There are some exceptions, for example if you want to study: